davidtwco/rfcs/text/0000-build-std.md

 The existing `restricted_std` mechanism will be removed from the standard library's [`build.rs`][std-build.rs] as it is replaced by this mechanism.

+*See the following sections for rationale/alternatives:*
+- [*Should target specifications own knowledge of which standard library crates are supported?*][should-target-specifications-own-knowledge-of-which-standard-library-crates-are-supported]
+- [*Why replace `restricted_std` with explicit standard library support for a target?*][why-replace-restricted_std-with-explicit-standard-library-support-for-a-target]

 ### Custom targets and target-spec-json
 [custom-targets-and-target-spec-json]: #custom-targets-and-target-spec-json

-While custom targets can be used on stable today, in practice, they are only used on nightly as `-Zbuild-std` would need to be used to build at least `core`.
-As such, if build-std were to be stabilised, custom targets would become much more usable on stable toolchains.

-In order to avoid users relying on the unstable target-spec-json format on a stable toolchain, Cargo will detect when a custom target is being used and to build any of the standard library crates and will emit an error.
+, Cargo will detect when a custom target is being used and to build any of the standard library crates and will emit an error.

 Cargo could detect use of a custom target either by comparing it with the